mskian/san-proxy/README.md

 ## Features 💅

-- Supports on all Browser Build with Chromium
+- Supports on Browser Build with Chromium
 - Socks Proxy with Port
 - Disable Switch
 - Get Porxy Status and IP